haacked/haacked.com/_posts/2020/2020-03-09-geographically-distributed-teams.markdown

 One theme you'll see throughout my posts on remote leadership is that these are good practices whether you are distributed or colocated.
 Some tips are specific to distributed teams, but most of them apply to all teams.

-The reason I emphasize these good practices is the negative consequences of bad practices are amplified when a teams is remote and distributed.
+The reason I emphasize these good practices is that the negative consequences of bad practices are amplified when a team is remote and distributed.
 For example, suppose a team relies on oral tradition and is lax about writing down the plan of record.
-In an office environment, teams that head in the wrong direction are more likely to be noticed by a hands on manager and a course correction can be applied.
+In an office environment, teams that head in the wrong direction are more likely to be noticed by a hands-on manager and a course correction can be applied.
 For a distributed team, the wrong direction might not be noticed until it's too expensive to correct.

 In both scenarios, it would be better to have the plan of record written down in a known location so the manager can spend their time doing higher value work than babysitting teams.